 - community colleges

 - institutions attended for summer or evening courses

 - institutions attended even though a degree was never received

 - institutions from which you took college-level courses while in high school even though they were for high school credit

-- institutions that clearly sponsored your overseas study.
-Clear sponsorship means:
+- institutions that clearly sponsored your overseas study (see below for more information)

-- the courses received the sponsoring institution’s academic credit (not transfer credit);
+- the courses received the sponsoring institution’s academic credit (not transfer credit), and

 - the course codes, titles, credits earned, and grades appear on the sponsoring institution’s transcript.
 Typically, these grades and credits are included in the sponsoring institution’s cumulative GPA.
 The courses are often administered and taught by the sponsoring institution’s faculty at an overseas institution.

 Work that appears as transfer credit on the sponsoring institution’s transcript has not been completed under the clear sponsorship of the institution, even if it is referenced as being completed under the institution’s exchange program, study-abroad program, or consortium.
 However, grades received in courses transferred from other institutions are typically not reported on the sponsoring institution’s transcript, nor included in the sponsoring institution’s GPA.
 They simply contribute credit toward a degree or elective requirement, assuming a grade of C or better was attained.
 (Grades of C- and below typically do not transfer.)

 The transcript from your bachelor’s degree-granting (home) institution may include grades and credits earned through an interinstitutional agreement (e.g., cooperative, exchange, consortium).
 You do not need to request a separate transcript from the interinstitutional school attended IF

 - your home school’s transcript clearly indicates that the coursework was completed through this type of program,